Secret symbols on Elizabeth's coins

 Each new discovery of a separate die specimen or a variant of a ruble executed by Dassier implies not only a deepening of knowledge about his work but also an opportunity to reinterpret the historical contexts in which these coins were created and used.
 With each new specimen under study, there is a chance to shed light on hidden aspects of the life and times of this outstanding master.

 Attempts to interpret the mentioned defects on the dies made by Dassier as secret marks most often have a romantic tinge rather than an objective research approach.
-Nevertheless, the question of why this famous medalist might have marked his works in this way should perhaps be viewed from a different angle.
+Nevertheless, the question of why this famous medallist might have marked his works in such a way should perhaps be viewed from a different angle.
 According to his contract, Dassier not only had the status of an engraver but also had an apprentice—Andreas Cavellar.
 This raises a number of questions.

 Why would a foreign assistant, possessing good skills, be considered a valuable resource for the Russian service?
-Was the master really supposed to train someone at his own expense, who might ultimately leave the country?
+Was the master really supposed to train someone, who might eventually leave the country, solely at his own expense?

 The answer to these questions lies in the very context of the contract: Cavellar was more of an assistant than an apprentice in the traditional sense.
-He was necessary for Dassier to alleviate the difficulties in establishing coin production.
-The master himself created the tools for making dies and simultaneously supervised the processes of copying and precise finishing, while his assistant helped with secondary aspects, leaving the unique design elements to himself.
+He was necessary for Dassier to alleviate the difficulties in establishing the coinage operation.
+The master himself created the tools for making dies and simultaneously supervised the processes of copying and precise finishing them, while his assistant helped with secondary aspects, leaving the unique design elements to himself.

-To achieve this goal, Dassier likely used a specific technique that allowed him to mark his work with a special sign or symbol.
-Such a practice is known among prominent artists: to determine the authorship of an original and a copy, when comparing creations, the original was emphasized in a special way.
-In the context of medal engraving, this could be implemented through special marks on the dies.
-Possessing good technical skills, Dassier could himself or through his assistant leave a distinct mark on the dies, allowing for individual features in his creations.
+To achieve this goal, Dassier likely used a specific technique to mark his work with a special sign or symbol.
+Such a practice is known among outstanding artists: to determine the authorship of an original and a copy, when comparing creations, the original was emphasized in a special way.
+In the context of medallic art, this could be implemented through special marks on the dies.
+Possessing good technical skills, Dassier could, either by himself or through his assistant, leave a distinct mark on the dies, allowing for individual features in his creations.

 The practice of involving foreign apprentices to work at the Russian mint has its roots.
 Hedlinger, for example, had previously successfully used a similar model, thereby achieving optimal conditions for his work.
-Dassier, understanding the importance of quality control and protecting his work, likely sought to ensure that his works had individual specific marks distinguishing them from those created by his assistant.
-Although Cavellar carried out his tasks according to Dassier's instructions, he might have left different marks during the engraving process, which in the future raised questions about the authenticity of some of the coins.
+Dassier, understanding the importance of quality control and protecting his work, likely sought to have his works bear individual specific marks distinguishing them from those created by his assistant.
+Although Cavellar carried out his tasks according to Dassier's instructions, he might have left different marks during the engraving process, which in the future raised the question of the authenticity of some of the coins.

-Among the known variants of portrait dies, one stands out as significantly different from the rest and was likely created by Dassier.
-This refers to the variety of die No. 301, which is noted as "very rare" in the "Corpus of Russian Coins."
+Among the known varieties of portrait dies, one stands out as significantly different from the rest and was likely created by Dassier.
+This refers to the variety of die No. 301, noted in the "Corpus of Russian Coins" as "very rare."

 Firstly, its occurrence is extremely limited.
 Dassier developed the original portrait type, engraving it on a single die, after which the work was passed on to copyists.
 Secondly, the compositional organization of this coin's obverse demonstrates meticulousness even in the smallest details.
-It is particularly worth noting that the circular inscription does not encroach upon the portrait, indicating a high level of craftsmanship by the engraver.
+It is especially worth noting that the circular inscription does not encroach upon the portrait, indicating a high level of skill on the part of the engraver.
 It is unlikely that a world-renowned medalist would neglect such seemingly minor, yet important, aspects.

-By 1757, Russian mints already had an established coinage technology using a master hub.
-This method was as follows: first, a craftsman would create a die with a raised (positive) image of the coin.
-At this crucial stage, the medalist himself was most likely the one working.
-After heat treatment, this die became the master hub, which, when pressed into soft, unhardened steel, could produce impressions (negative), aiding in the creation of the other dies.
-These dies, once hardened, became suitable for coinage, allowing for the production of coins without changes to the image, even despite material wear.
+By 1757, Russian mints already had an established coining technology using a master die.
+This method was as follows: first, a craftsman would make a die with a raised (positive) image of the coin.
+At this crucial stage, the medalist himself most likely worked.
+After heat treatment, this die became the master die, which, when pressed into soft, unhardened steel, could produce impressions (negative), aiding in the creation of the other dies.
+These dies, once hardened, became suitable for coining, allowing for the production of coins without changes to the image, even despite material wear.

-Nevertheless, within this process, there was another key stage, which was probably performed by assistants.
-After creating a die using the master hub, it was refined with minor corrections and, most importantly, the legend, mint marks, and individual portrait elements such as the crown were applied using punches.
-It was at this stage that die variations most often arose, as perfectly positioning the circular inscription or mint marks in correct proportion to the portrait area was a rather challenging task when working with punches.
+However, within this process, there was another key stage, which was probably carried out by assistants.
+After creating a die using the master die, it was refined with minor corrections and, most importantly, the legend and mint marks, as well as individual portrait elements such as the crown, were applied using punches.
+It was at this stage that die variations most often arose, as perfectly positioning the circular inscription or mint marks in correct proportion relative to the portrait part was a rather difficult task when working with punches.
 For this reason, the five known varieties of the ruble portrait die executed in Dassier's manner are most likely the result of the work of Andreas Kavelar.

 These dies undoubtedly represent a certain boundary between the creation of artistic perfection and the production realities of the time.
-The facial expressions and characteristics of the legend inscriptions testify to the taste and exacting standards inherent to Dassier as a master.
-Every element, from the very shape of the coin to the minutest details of the portrait, deserves the close attention of researchers and collectors.
+The facial expressions and the specific features of the legend inscriptions testify to the taste and exacting standards characteristic of Dassier as a master.
+Every element, from the very form of the coin to the minutest details of the portrait, deserves the close attention of researchers and collectors.

 This production model, where exceptional importance is placed on every stage, confirms Dassier's uncompromising approach to his craft.
-Against the backdrop of a general striving for high standards of craftsmanship, works such as rubles executed from Dassier's designs become important documents of their time, as well as a reflection of the cultural and artistic demands of that period.
+Against the backdrop of a general pursuit of high standards of craftsmanship, works such as rubles executed according to Dassier's designs become important documents of their time, as well as a reflection of the cultural and artistic demands of that period.
 Every detail proves significant, and based on these dies, one can trace the evolution of medal art in Russia.
-They allow for the piecing together of a history of numerous ideas, cultural interactions, and transformations that may have taken place in the life of the master and in the society for which he worked.
+They allow us to piece together the history of numerous ideas, cultural interactions, and transformations that may have occurred in the life of the master and in the society for which he worked.

-A hypothetical reconstruction of events allows us to imagine that in his interaction with the Empress, Dassier, as an experienced master, focused his attention on studying portraits, perhaps even conducting personal meetings with her.
+A hypothetical reconstruction of events allows us to imagine that in his interaction with the Empress, Dassier, as an experienced master, focused his attention on studying portraits, perhaps even held personal meetings with her.
 The emotional connection and understanding of the inner world of the famous personality played a key role in the creation of his work.
-Inspired by his communication with Elizabeth, Dassier imbued the portrait with a profound artistic concept, based on the high demands and tastes of his client.
+Inspired by his communication with Elizabeth, Dassier infused the portrait with a profound artistic concept, based on the high demands and tastes of his patron.
 However, the results of his work, despite obvious professionalism, turned out to be unsuccessful.
 The Empress's personal perception and subjective opinions overshadowed the objective artistic qualities, and she did not approve of the presented portrait.
-Sensing dissatisfaction, Dassier, according to the terms of the contract, which obligated him to spend two years in Russia, began to strive for a quicker conclusion to his stay in this country and intended to return to his homeland.
+Sensing dissatisfaction, Dassier, according to the terms of the contract, which obligated him to spend two years in Russia, began to strive for a quicker end to his stay in that country and intended to return to his homeland.

 Interestingly, at one auction, a ruble appeared with a previously unpublished reverse side but with a well-known obverse.

-The innovation on the reverse is clearly noticeable and allows for establishing a difference if one pays attention to details, such as the position of the cross on the orb relative to the letter "H" in the word МОНЕТА.
-Taking into account the mentioned variant of the reverse side, six different types of rubles created by the skill of J.A.
-Dassier have been discovered, which should be considered when compiling a catalog of coins by this outstanding medalist.
+The innovation on the reverse is clearly noticeable and allows one to establish a difference if attention is paid to details, such as the position of the cross on the orb relative to the letter "H" in the word МОНЕТА.
+Taking into account the mentioned reverse variant, six different types of rubles created by the skill of J.A.
+Dassier have been identified, which should be considered when compiling a catalog of coins by this outstanding medalist.

 The participation of assistant Andreas Cavellar in the medal-making process may indicate that more discoveries are expected in the future—unpublished lifetime variants of coins and medals created by the talented Dassier and preserved as copies by his devoted student.

-On January 22, 1758, a "Report from the Mint Chancery... — On the submission by the Mint Chancery of a ruble, struck with a die newly engraved by the medallist Dassier" was sent to the Empress's Cabinet.
+On January 22, 1758, a "Report from the Mint Chancery... — On the submission by the Mint Chancery of a ruble coin, struck with a die newly engraved by the medallist Dassier" was sent to the Empress's Cabinet.
 An important point in this document is the information about Dassier creating a new ruble die, replacing the rejected version.
-According to this report, the medallist was instructed to engrage "new dies for the portrait of Her Imperial Majesty and in the assembly and attire," and he was to base it on the 1755 ruble.
-It is necessary to note that in 1754 and 1755, rubles created by the medallist B. Scott were minted as state coinage.
+According to this report, the medallist was instructed to engrave "new dies for the portrait of Her Imperial Majesty and in the attire and dress," while he was to base it on the 1755 ruble.
+It is necessary to note that in 1754 and 1755, ruble coins created by the medallist B. Scott were minted as state currency.

 Such a complex task placed Dassier in a difficult position—the renowned master had to use a rather mediocre-quality portrait to satisfy Elizabeth's ambitions.

-Obliged by the terms of his contract, Dassier proceeded to create another version of the ruble.
+Obliged by the terms of his contract, Dassier proceeded to create another version of the ruble coin.
 On the new impression, the empress would appear in all the splendor of her regalia.
-The document indicates that a trial specimen of the coin was made, which was then sent to the Mint Chancery for evaluation.
+The document indicates that a trial specimen of the coin was produced, which was then sent to the Mint Chancery for evaluation.
 However, further traces of this specimen are lost.
-Only the recorded fact remains: "the die has been newly engraved, and the printed product for submission for the approval of Her Imperial Majesty, a ruble coin, is attached herewith by the Mint Chancery to this Cabinet."
+Only a recorded fact remains: "the die has been newly engraved, and the printed product for submission to Her Imperial Majesty for approval, a ruble coin, is hereby attached by the Mint Chancery to this [report] for the said Cabinet."

-Thus, within the scope of available publications, another mysterious page is added to the secret signs attributed to Dassier, related to the ruble that was submitted for approval to the highest authorities.
+Thus, within the framework of available publications, another mysterious page is added to the secret signs attributed to Dassier, related to the ruble coin that was submitted for approval to the highest authorities.

-Where did the coin created by the famous medallist and submitted for evaluation to the Russian empress disappear?
+Where did the coin created by the famous medallist and presented for evaluation to the Russian empress disappear?

 Is there not too much left unsaid in the mysterious odyssey of Dassier across the expanses of Russia?